Fuel Gases used in Steel Industry

-Natural gas is a gaseous fossil fuel which is extracted from deposits in the earth.
-It is a mixture of hydro carbons consisting primarily of methane (generally greater than 80 %) but includes varying amounts of other higher alkanes such as ethane, propane and butane etc. It may even contain some small percentage of nitrogen, carbon dioxide and hydrogen sulphide.
-It is an odorless, colourless, tasteless and non toxic gas.
-Natural gas is lighter than air and it burns with a clean blue flame when mixed with the requisite amount of air and ignited.
+NG is an odourless, colourless, tasteless and non toxic gas.
+It is lighter than air and burns with a clean blue flame when mixed with the requisite amount of air and ignited.
 It is considered one of the cleanest burning fuels.
-On burning it produces primarily heat, carbon dioxide and water.
+On burning it produces primarily heat, CO2, and water.

-Quantities of natural gas are measured in normal cubic meters (corresponding to 0 deg C and I Kg/Sq cm pressure) or standard cubic feet (corresponding to 16 deg C and 14.73 psia pressures).
-The higher heat value of one cubic meter of natural gas varies from around 9500 Kcal to 10,000 Kcal.
-Its density is around 0.85 Kg/Cum.
+Quantities of NG are measured in normal cubic meters (corresponding to 0 deg C and 1 atmosphere pressure) or standard cubic feet (corresponding to 16 deg C and 14.73 pounds per square inch absolute pressure).
+The higher heat value of one cubic meter (cum) of natural gas varies from around 9,500 kcal to 10,000 kcal.
+Its density is around 0.85 kg/cum.

 Liquefied petroleum gas

 LPG is extracted from crude oil.
 The main components of LPG are hydro-carbons containing 3 or 4 carbon atoms.
 The normal components of LPG are propane (C3H8) and butane (C4H10).
 Small percentage of other hydro-carbons can also be present in LPG.